vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 **NOTE**: vSphere Integrated Containers Engine adds a new capability to Docker that allows you to directly map containers to a network by using the `--container-network` option.
 This is the recommended way to deploy container services.

-If not specified, containers use the default VM Network for public network traffic.
+If not specified, containers use the VM Network for public network traffic.
 If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

 <pre>--public-network <i>port_group</i></pre>